 I am a little suspicious when a wagyu sirloin steak appears on the menu for a mere $22.

-When ordering steak in cheap Asian joints, I always wait to see if the wait person would ask how I like my steak done.
+When ordering steak in cheap Asian restaurants, I always wait to see if the wait person would ask how I like my steak done.
 If they don’t ask this question, it is a clue the steak is stock standard and I have in most cases been disappointed with the result.
 Tonight, our waitress does not even bother asking and I am very tempted to cancel my order.
-However, curiousity beckons me to try this dish seeing the restaurant is so crowded but I now considerably lower my expectations of a great steak.
+However, curiosity beckons me to try this dish seeing the restaurant is so crowded but I now considerably lower my expectations of a great steak.